cnguy/kayn/README.md

 /*
-    Instead of chaining requests like in the above, you can simply call k.Matchlist.get with the `name` param or the `id` (summonerID) param.
+    Instead of chaining requests like in the above, you can simply call k.Matchlist.get with the `name` param or the `id` (summonerId) param.
-    Any function that targets just IDs or accountIDs can use all three different type of params (summonerID, accountID, name).
+    Any function that targets just Ids or accountIds can use all three different type of params (summonerId, accountId, name).
 */
 k.Matchlist
  .get({ name, options })
  .then(data => console.log(data))
  .catch(err => console.error(err))

-var accID = 47776491
+var accId = 47776491
-var id = 32932398 // summonerID
+var id = 32932398 // summonerId
 k.Matchlist.get({ name }, KindredAPI.print)
-k.Matchlist.get({ accID }, KindredAPI.print)
+k.Matchlist.get({ accId }, KindredAPI.print)
 k.Matchlist.get({ id }, KindredAPI.print)

 /* Up to preference. */